Overv/VulkanTutorial/en/06_Texture_mapping/02_Combined_image_sampler.md

 the vertex shader, for example to dynamically deform a grid of vertices by a [heightmap](https://en.wikipedia.org/wiki/Heightmap).

-If you would run the application with validation layers now, then you'll see that it complains that the descriptor pool cannot allocate descriptor sets with this layout, because it doesn't have any combined image sampler descriptors.
+We must also create a larger descriptor pool to make room for the allocation of the combined image sampler by adding another `VkPoolSize` of type `VK_DESCRIPTOR_TYPE_COMBINED_IMAGE_SAMPLER` to the `VkDescriptorPoolCreateInfo`.
 Go to the `createDescriptorPool` function and modify it to include a `VkDescriptorPoolSize` for this descriptor:

 ```c++
 std::array<VkDescriptorPoolSize, 2> poolSizes{};